Okazaki-Wuerzburg/analysis-scripts/annotation/README.md

 - Cufflinks
   + using the scripts provided here
-  + mapping of RNAseq reads to the assembly with tophat2
+  + mapping of RNAseq reads to the assembly with tophat2 (or better STAR?)
   + analysing the mapping with cufflinks
   + result: the cufflinks gff file
 - databases